Dennis Johnsen

-Dennis Tørset Johnsen (born 17 February 1998) is a Norwegian professional footballer who plays as a winger for Italian club Cremonese.
+Dennis Tørset Johnsen (born 17 February 1998) is a Norwegian professional footballer who plays as a winger for club Palermo.

 Club career

 Johnsen started his career at local club Tiller IL and moved to the youth academy of Rosenborg BK in 2013.
-In 2015 he joined SC Heerenveen.
+In 2015, he joined SC Heerenveen.
 He signed for Ajax in August 2017.
-In January 2019 he returned to SC Heerenveen on loan for the rest of the season.
+In January 2019, he returned to SC Heerenveen on loan for the rest of the season.

-On 25 August 2020 he signed a 4-year contract with Italian Serie B club Venezia.
+On 25 August 2020, he signed a four-year contract with Serie B club Venezia.

-On 1 February 2024, Johnsen moved to Cremonese on a 3.5-year contract.
+On 1 February 2024, Johnsen moved to Cremonese on a three-and-a-half-year contract.

+On 2 February 2026, Johnsen joined Palermo on a long-term contract.

 International career

 He made his debut for the Norway national football team on 11 October 2021 in a World Cup qualifier against Montenegro.